 Special Needs Trusts FAQ’s

-When do I need a special needs trust?
-When you are on or think you will be on Medical Assistance, Medicaid or SSI or any needs based program.
+When do I need a special needs Trust?
+When you are on or think you will be on Medical Assistance, Medicaid or SSI, or any needs-based program.

 Types of special needs trusts explained?
-Generally speaking there are “first party” and “third party” trusts.
-First party is those set up with the recipients money and will eventually be paid over to the state or government after the recipient’s death.
-A third party trust is set up by parent or loved one and is usually referred to as “supplemental needs trusts” and can go to other family members at the death of the recipient.
+Generally speaking, there are “first party” and “third party” trusts.
+First-party trusts are those set up with the Medicaid applicant’s assets and will eventually be “paid back” to the government after the applicant’s death.
+These are commonly called “payback trusts.”
+A third-party Trust is settled by a parent or loved one and is usually referred to as a “Supplemental Needs Trust” and, at the applicant’s death, can be distributed to other heirs or family members.
 There are also sole benefit trusts that can be established for individuals under 65 and disabled.

-Can I protect my injury settlement with a special needs trust?
-Yes, so long as the Court agrees it will set up the trust and authorized the payment of the settlement into the trust.
+Can I protect my injury settlement with a special needs Trust?
+Yes, so long as the Court agrees it will set up the Trust and authorize the payment of the settlement into the Trust.
 This is required to pay back Medicaid at the death of the recipient.

-What is third party special needs trust?
+What is third party special needs Trust?
 Set up with assets of someone other than the recipient.

 Contact Us Today!